Bad KPI Habits Webinar – Registration

 About this webcast:

 You know what they say, don’t you?
 If you want a different result you have to change your approach.
-If you want performance measurement to be easier, faster, more engaging, more meaningful AND to hit more targets, you have to change your approach.
+If you want an easier, faster, more engaging way to better KPIs and metrics and performance measures, you have to change your approach.

-I propose to you that the first part of changing your approach is to RID yourself of the bad KPI habits you probably don’t realise you have!
+The first part of changing your approach is to rid yourself of the bad KPI habits you probably don’t realise you have, that guarantee you’ll keep on struggling to measure performance meaningfully.

 In this webcast you’ll discover:

-You can go ahead and contact Peter about opportunities to host an in-house PuMP Performance Measure Blueprint Workshop, and this webinar will help you decide if the time is right for you to try PuMP.
-Stacey Barr, PuMP founder, and Peter Ndaa, our Eastern Africa PuMP Partner team, will give you some practical advice about:
+This webcast will help you test if your organisation has bad KPI habits.
+It will decide if the time is right for you to try PuMP.
+Stacey Barr, PuMP founder, and Paul Frith, our UK PuMP Partner, will give you some practical advice about:

-- The most dominant struggles we all share in measuring performance.
+- What the 3 most dominant struggles are that we all share in measuring performance.

-- New practices to replace the bad habits that are proven to produce meaningful measures, engage people and focus on performance improvement.
+- How to replace the bad habits with proven techniques from PuMP, to produce meaningful measures, engage people and focus on performance improvement.

 Meet your presenters: